 Delaney was now out of patience with her: “Look!
 Just go!
 Use your imagination; your experience; your best guess!
 Sniff around; and ask lots of questions!”

 He stood up and walked to the window, which looked out across Baggot Street Bridge.
 He stretched his arms out and yawned.
 Then he sat on the floor, leaned back against the wall beneath the window sill, and felt the warm sunshine through the glass relaxing his head.
+Bobby Vinton was crooning ‘Blue Velvet’ in the background.
 His headache began to reduce, almost immediately, which brought a tear of relief to his eyes.
 Within seconds he was asleep.

-A few minutes after Sgt Delaney fell asleep, the office door creaked open, and in stepped an unusually tall man in full buckskin suit and a full chief’s headdress of eagle feathers.
+A few minutes after Sgt Delaney fell asleep, the office door creaked open, and in stepped an unusually tall man in full buckskin suit and a full Indian chief’s headdress of eagle feathers.
 At first sight, he seemed like a genuine American Indian.
 But then there were inconsistencies.
-He had a wispy chin beard and moustache, which was an impossibility for a pure Indian.
+He had a wispy chin beard and moustache, like some Chinese might have, which was an impossibility for a pure American Indian.
 He was wearing shiny, patent leather shoes, with alligator skin inset in the tops.
 And where his buckskin jacket was open at the neck, he revealed an emerald green tie, with a gold harp tiepin.

-This book is due to be published before the end of 2018.
+This book is due to be published early in 2019.